 In all, both the products are worth your money. it just depends on whether you need the extra features that come in Snowball.
 If you think they do, go for it because the additional money is worth every cent.

-5. Blue Snowball vs Blue Snowball Ice – Pros and Cons
+Blue Snowball vs Blue Snowball Ice: Pros & Cons

 In this section, we will list out the pros and cons of each of these mics to help you get a quick idea on how they score and more importantly, the areas in which they can do better.

-The advantages you get from using Snowball are plenty, and some of them are:
+The advantages and disadvantages you get from using Snowball are plenty, and some of them are:

 We hope these pros and cons give you a quick feel of these mics, and help you to explore them in detail.